 Kauri Amber Toki by Conrad HendersonSKU

-A stunning bound Toki pendant hand carved in translucent New Zealand fossil Kauri gum or amber by Conrad Henderson.
+A stunning Toki pendant hand carved in translucent New Zealand fossil Kauri gum or amber by Conrad Henderson.

 Kauri gum or amber is the fossilised sap of the giant native Kauri tree.

 The sap would drip onto the ground or leach from fallen trees (sometimes capturing ancient insects) and would harden and fossilise over hundreds or thousands of year in the ground.

 The term "amber" is reserved for the oldest and hardest examples of this material.

 Kauri amber is very lightweight so it's easy to wear even big pieces..

 It is however not as hard as jade or bone so is not suitable to wear when playing contact sports or swimming etc.